500 19th Street Northeast

 Location: Washington, D.C.

 Monument Academy offers competitive salaries, commensurate with experience.
-The school offers a strong benefits package that includes health care (HMO and PPO options), retirement plan (employer match available), Flexible Spending accounts, supplemental insurance, and generous vacation leave for its administrators.
+The school offers a strong benefits package that includes health care (HMO and PPO options), retirement plan (employer match available), Flexible Spending accounts, and generous vacation leave for its administrators.

 Minimum Education Required